nurulakbaral/Hello-GitHub/README.md

 ### Hi👋

-*🌱 I'm passionate about JavaScript, React, and React Native.*
+*🌱 I'm passionate about TypeScript, JavaScript, and React*